Brand Names: U.S.

 - If you have high blood sugar (diabetes), talk with your doctor.
 This drug may raise blood sugar.

 - Check your blood sugar as you have been told by your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

-- Low mood (depression), thoughts of killing yourself, and other mental or mood problems have happened during care and within 6 months after stopping this drug.
-Talk with your doctor.
+- Low mood (depression), thoughts of suicide, and other mental or mood problems have happened during care and within 6 months after stopping this drug.
+Talk with the doctor.

 - Good mouth care, sucking hard, sugar-free candy, or chewing sugar-free gum may help with dry mouth.
 See a dentist often.

 - Take good care of your teeth.
 See a dentist often.